 Closer to noon, everyone had gotten back to the ship and Brian stowed a wrapped package and bag in his stateroom.
 Those who looked may have noticed the bag seemed to hold several items.
 When the crew started to get hungry, Mikah volunteered Rol to cook.
 The former marine was happy to take the duty, and took the chance to cook up one of his personal specialties.
 So, the others chatted and speculated while Rol pulled the spices and ingredients he needed and started cooking.
 They made everything from fair guesses to crude jokes about what he was making until the smell started to fill the lounge.
 When that started to happen, everyone decided it was going to be good whatever it was!

-As things started quieting down, the ship's comms begin to buzz and Mikah answered to find it was Port Security on the line.
-The officer on the line apologized for the delay and thanked Mikah for remaining in port to let them complete their investigation.
-He did advise that they should have the entire ship inspected at another port soon, lest the Duke had them carrying anything else they were not aware of.
+Things had quieted down in anticipation when the ship's comms begin to buzz.
+Mikah answered to find it was Port Security on the line.
+The officer calling first apologized for the delay, then thanked Mikah for remaining in port to let them complete their investigation.
+He told her they recommended having the entire ship inspected at another port soon, in case the Duke had them carrying anything else they were not aware of.
 He also said he'd sent a complete report of the investigation's findings to the ship's computer.

 When Mikah thanked him and asked when they could lift, the officer said they could request clearance from traffic control at any time.
 Pleased, Mikah hung up and was not off the comms seconds when the comms buzzed once more.
 As Aiden moaned about the doom of the sudden second call, Mikah answered to find it was Baroness Director Dessie Wortman.
 Mikah put her on speaker and Dessie wished the crew good luck, and better luck than they had in the Risek system.